timofeymukha/openfoam_channel_les/README.md

 ## Data for each case

-For each of the cases the following is provided:
+For each of the cases the following is provided for most of the simulation cases.
+For auxillary simulations, such as those at Reynolds number 180, some things are omitted, since we did not perform probe sampling.

 - A dummy `0.org` directory with constant initial conditions.
 - A `constant` directory, with no mesh.
 - A `system` directory with all the necessary configuration files, including a `blockMeshDict` to generate the grid.
-- A `postProcessing` directory with subdirectory `collapsedFields` containing the statistics at time 750 and (for selected cases) subdirectory `averageYPlus` containing the development of spatially-averaged $y^+$ in time.
+- A `postProcessing` directory with subdirectory `collapsedFields` containing the statistics at the latest time and (for selected cases) subdirectory `averageYPlus` containing the development of spatially-averaged $y^+$ in time.
-- A `graphs/750` directory containing the profiles of the TKE budget terms.
+- A `graphs` directory containing the profiles of the TKE budget terms.
 - A `plane_stats.txt` file containing single-point statistics computed using probe data.
 These can be compared to those in the `postProcessing` directory.
 - `z_spectrum_*.txt` files containing the spanwise spectra for each wall-normal